 Further Reading

-- Our detailed packing list for London, to help you prepare for your trip
+- Our detailed London packing list

-- Thoughts on taking a day trip from London, taking in Stonehenge, Bath and the Cotswolds, our guide to visiting Oxford for a day, and our guide to things to do in Cambridge.
+- Our guide to a day trip from London to Stonehenge, Bath and the Cotswolds, our guide to visiting Oxford, and our guide to Cambridge

 Nitin says